-Any person who wishes to become a member must apply for membership either in writing or by such other means as the board may determine (in the case of a corporate body, an application for membership must be made in writing and signed by an appropriate officer of that body) and must remit the annual membership subscription; the application will then be considered by the board.
-Where all charity trustees are in favour of the application, the application may be approved without a board meeting.

-- The board may, at its discretion, refuse to admit any person or corporate body to membership.
-Corporate Membership may be annulled by majority vote at a members' meeting. - The board must notify each applicant promptly (in writing or by e-mail) of its decision on whether or not to admit the applicant to membership.
+- Any person who wishes to become a member must apply for membership either in writing or by such other means as the board may determine (in the case of a corporate body, an application for membership must be made in writing and signed by an appropriate officer of that body) and must remit the annual membership subscription; the application will then be considered by the board.
+Where all charity trustees are in favour of the application, the application may be approved without a board meeting. - The board may only refuse admission to membership in the following circumstances: - 15.116.1 The board may, at its discretion, refuse to admit any person or corporate body to membership.
+Corporate Membership may be annulled by majority vote at a members' meeting. - 16.2 The board must refuse to admit any person or corporate body to membership if it reasonably believes that the person or corporate body concerned does not meet the requirements for membership set out in Clause 11 or Clause 12, as the case may be. - 16.3 The board may refuse to admit any person to the category of Associate following such admission Ordinary Members would no longer form the majority of the members of the organisation. - 16.4 The board must refuse to admit any person or corporate body to membership who has been expelled from membership by a resolution passed in accordance with Clause 25, unless a subsequent resolution has been passed at a members' meeting allowing the board to admit them to membership (for the avoidance of doubt, a resolution passed by simple majority vote will suffice for readmission). - The board must notify each applicant promptly (in writing or by e-mail) of its decision on whether or not to admit the applicant to membership.
 Except where it would be prejudicial to the organisation, the board should provide the reason when membership is refused.
 If the decision was to refuse admission, the board shall return to the applicant the remittance lodged by them under clause 15.
 In the case of a Corporate Member whose membership is annulled at a members' meeting in accordance with clause 16, the membership subscription shall be refunded pro rata.